 Brookfield, Morrison & Co match rival bid for Australia's Uniti

-March 29 (Reuters) - A unit of Canada's Brookfield BAMa.TO and fund manager Morrison & Co on Tuesday matched a Macquarie-led MQG.AX consortium's rival offer of A$5 per share for Uniti Group UWL.AX, the Australian telecom firm said.
+March 29 (Reuters) - A unit of Canada's Brookfield BAMa.TO and fund manager Morrison & Co on Tuesday matched a Macquarie-led MQG.AX consortium's rival offer of A$5 per share for Australian telecom firm Uniti Group UWL.AX

+Uniti said the revised terms included Brookfield as a 50-50 partner and required Uniti to not engage further with the Macquarie-led consortium or grant it due diligence access.

+Earlier this month, Uniti had confirmed it was in exclusive discussions with Morrison & Co for an indicative proposal valuing Uniti at A$4.50 per share.

 (Reporting by Indranil Sarkar in Bengaluru; Editing by Devika Syamnath)